SDP-Group-1/nav/README.md

 # Basic Robot Movement
 To move the robot, you must create a controller.
 For a very basic example of a controller, look at the controller within the basic-example within the webots folder in this repository.

-Essentially, we create a loop and at every time-step, we update the velocity of the left and right motor.
-If we want the turtlebot to move left, we can increase the velocity of the right motor.
+Essentially, we create a loop and at every time-step, we update the velocity of the left and right wheel motor.
+If we want the turtlebot to move left, we can increase the velocity of the right wheel motor.

-For more detail on velocity control, please see [here](https://cyberbotics.com/doc/reference/motor#motor-functions).
+For more detail on velocity control, see [here](https://cyberbotics.com/doc/reference/motor#motor-functions).

+# Lidar Readings

+Just like for basic movement, the lidar must be controlled within a controller.
+For a basic example, please see the lidar-readings webots project located within the webots folder.

+At every time stop, we read the lidar readings.
+The lidar readings are represented as a an array of points corresponding to the distance to the object being measured at that angle.

+For more detail about the lidar, see [here](https://cyberbotics.com/doc/reference/lidar?tab-language=matlab#wb_lidar_enable).